asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your endpoint in the same Region where you plan to issue your API calls to Amazon ECS\.
 + VPC endpoints only support Amazon\-provided DNS through Amazon Route 53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + Controlling access to Amazon ECS by attaching an endpoint policy to the VPC endpoint isn't currently supported\.
 By default, full access to the service will be allowed through the endpoint\.
-For more information, see [Controlling Access to Services with VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.
+For more information, see [Controlling Access to Services with VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.<br>

 ### Creating the VPC Endpoints for Amazon ECS

-To create the VPC endpoint for the Amazon ECS service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide* to create the following endpoints\.
+To create the VPC endpoint for the Amazon ECS service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide* to create the following endpoints\. <br>

 ### Creating an interface endpoint
 To create an interface endpoint, you must specify the VPC in which to create the interface endpoint, and the service to which to establish the connection\.

-#### [ Console ]

 **To create an interface endpoint to an AWS service using the console**